ibm-cloud-docs/containers/ts-worker-ssh-fail.md

 The debug pod is deployed with an interactive shell so that you can access the worker node immediately after the pod is created.
 For more information about how the `kubectl debug node` command works, see [**`debug`** command in Kubernetes reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug){: external}{: external}.

 1. Get the name of the worker node that you want to access.
-The worker node name is its private IP address.
+For CoreOS worker nodes, the name is the hostname of the worker.
+For all other worker nodes, the worker node name is the private IP address.
     ```sh
     kubectl get nodes -o wide
     ```
     {: pre}

 2. Create a debug pod that has host access.
 When the pod is created, the pod's interactive shell is automatically opened.
 If the `kubectl debug node` command fails, continue to option 2.
-The Docker alpine image here is used as an example.
-If the worker node doesn't have public network access, you can maintain a copy of the image for debugging in your own ICR repository or build a customized image with other tools to fit your needs.
     ```sh
-    kubectl debug node/<NODE_NAME> --image=docker.io/library/alpine:latest -it
+    kubectl debug --image=us.icr.io/armada-master/network-alpine:latest -it node/<NODE_NAME> -- sh
     ```
     {: pre}

 3. Run debug commands to help you gather information and troubleshoot issues.
-Commands that you might use to debug, such as `ip`, `ifconfig`, `nc`, `ping`, and `ps`, are already available in the shell.
-You can also install other tools, such as `mtr`, `tcpdump`, and `curl`, by running `apk add <tool>`.
+Commands that you might use to debug, such as `tcpdump`, `curl`, `ip`, `ifconfig`, `nc`, `ping`, and `ps`, are already available in the shell.
+You can also install other tools, such as `mtr` and `conntrack`, by running `apk add <tool>`.